Recent Figures Show New Home Prices Rise, Sales Drop in Charlottesville

 As a percentage of overall housing closings, new home closings accounted for 14.0%.
 This is an increase on a percentage basis, as new home closings were 11.0% of total closings a year ago.
 For new and existing homes, closings sank in December after also declining in November year-over-year.

 Pricing and Mortgage Trends

-In October, the average price of newly sold homes rose year-over-year to $445,628 per unit, a 36.8% boost.
-This hike is smaller than the 38.3% bump in September year-over-year.
+In December, the average price of newly sold homes gained 37.9% year-over-year to $430,269 per unit.
+This surge is an improvement over the 12.5% bump in November year-over-year.